 With Stress.app, you do not trust a single therapist, or a single fashionable technique, but now you rely on the results of an entire community.

-Unfortunately, most people follow popular methods that can be very dangerous, in short techniques that increase their level of stress with adrenaline instead of reducing it, protocols that direct them towards their exhaustion rather than their regeneration.
+Unfortunately, most people follow popular methods that can be very dangerous, they follow techniques that increase their level of stress with adrenaline instead of reducing it, they trust protocols that direct them towards their exhaustion rather than their regeneration.

-With Stress.app, you are sure and sure to experience the best anti-stress techniques, the ones that really work!
+With Stress.app, you are sure to experience the best anti-stress techniques, the ones that really work!

 Now let’s look at some examples of techniques to avoid if you want to reduce your stress in the long run.